arcus-azure/arcus.webapi/docs/features/security/secrets/auto-invalidate-secrets.md

 To make this automation opperational, following Azure Resources has to be used:
 * Azure Key Vault instance
 * Azure Service Bus Topic (which subsribes on an Key Vault event subscription)
+* Azure Event Grid subscription for `SecretNewVersionCreated` events that are sent to the Azure Service Bus Topic

 ## Usage